-The Compensation Committee annually reviews and determines the compensation of Michael J. Koss, President and Chief Executive Officer.
-Michael J. Koss's salary is based on his experience, responsibilities, historical salary levels for himself and other executive officers of the Company, and the salaries of Chief Executive Officers of other light assembly or manufacturing companies.
+Compensation of the Chief Executive Officer.
+The Compensation Committee annually reviews and determines the compensation of the Company's Chief Executive Officer, Michael J. Koss.
+The Compensation Committee has reviewed all components of his compensation, including salary, bonus, equity and long-term incentive compensation.
+Michael J. Koss's compensation is based on his experience, responsibilities, historical salary levels and bonuses for himself and other executive officers of the Company, and the salaries and bonuses of Chief Executive Officers of other light assembly or manufacturing companies.
 Michael J. Koss is also eligible to receive a bonus calculated as a percentage of the Company's earnings before interest and taxes.
 He also participates in the Company's Flexible Incentive Stock Option Plan.
+For the fiscal year ended June 30, 2005, Michael J. Koss's base salary was \$250,000, his bonus was \$326,958, and he was granted 20,000 stock options.
+Based on this review, the Compensation Committee finds Michael J. Koss's total compensation in the aggregate to be reasonable and not excessive.